Sauceke/LoveMachine/.github/ISSUE_TEMPLATE/template-2-feature-request-game.md

 ---
-name: 'Feature request: Game'
+name: 'Please add a new game to LoveMachine'
-about: I want a game added to LoveMachine.
+about: ''
 title: ''
 labels: ''
 assignees: ''
 ---

 > Is this a Unity 3D game?
 (I can't support other types of games.)